General principles

 Like the other parts of the resume, it is also recommended to write the summary in separate lines that begin with reliefs.

-How can privacy / confidentiality be maintained in a certificate file?
+How can privacy/confidentiality be maintained in a CV file?

-• Write at the beginning of the document "Please maintain discretion" in a bold font in size 10.
+- At the beginning of the document, write "Please maintain discretion" in bold font size 10.

-• It is better not to mention the name of the current company in which you work, but only a description of it (for example, instead of "Maccabi" we will mention "a company in the field of health services").
+- It is better not to state the name of the current company you work for, but only a description of it (for example, instead of "Maccabi", we would state "a company in the healthcare sector").

-• In the cover letter, write down your employment status.
-For example: “I decided to apply for this position, because I always wanted to join a large company in the food industry.
-I currently work for a small company in the field, so I would appreciate it if you would maintain discretion in the recruitment process. ”
+- In your cover letter, state your employment status.
+For example: "I decided to apply for this position because I always wanted to join a large company in the food industry.
+I currently work for a small company in the field, so I would appreciate it if you would maintain discretion during the recruitment process."

 Work Experience